jeromeboivin/ollama-chat/README.md

 12. **Specify the Ollama model to use**: Use the `--model` argument to specify the Ollama model to be used.
 Default model: `phi3:mini`.

-13. **Specifies the folder to save conversations to**: Use the `--conversations-folder <folder-path>` to specify the folder to save conversations to.
+13. **Specify the folder to save conversations to**: Use the `--conversations-folder <folder-path>` to specify the folder to save conversations to.
 If not specified, conversations will be saved in the current directory.

+14. **Save the conversation automatically**: Use the `--auto-save` argument to automatically saves the conversation when exiting the program.

 Remember, all these arguments are optional.
 If you don't specify them, the script will use the default values.